mikeamarkey/conbini-this-week/README.md

 ### Prerequisites

 - [supabase account](https://supabase.com/) for hosting the database
-  - add the necessary tables as laid out in `db/generate/api.ts`
+  - add the necessary tables as laid out in `db/schema.ts`
-  - hoping to automate this step ☝️ in the future

 ### Installing